 Readings punctuate the Chamber Music Workshop and allow participants to collaborate with a broader range of musicians and in a variety of musical settings.
 Large ensemble readings are organized and conducted by Conference staff and are held throughout the week in the mornings.

 Ad hoc chamber music readings are self-organized during participants’ free time.
 At any hour of the day, you can hear sounds of friends trying out new works, from Beethoven and Mozart string quartets and Schubert songs to 20th century wind and brass quintets.
-Participants are encouraged to bring scores and to share, and the Wellesley music libraries are also available to participants for scores, parts, and recordings during the weeks of the Conference.
+Participants are encouraged to bring scores to share.
 To help facilitate organizing your ad hoc readings, a contact list of other participants with the same free slots will be sent out prior to the start of the CMW.

 Masterclasses will be held twice weekly on Wednesday and Saturday mornings.
 It is an opportunity for ensembles to perform for peers and receive feedback from different faculty members of the Conference Ensemble besides their daily coach.